brabster/tw-site/src/pages/articles/2018-07-29-scala-types-in-beam-pipelines/index.md

   // SCollection[((UserId, Path, StatusCode), Long)]
 ```

-An IDE like IntelliJ will tell you what the values you're dealing with as you code.
+An IDE like IntelliJ (keyboard shortcut Alt-=, probably something slightly different on a Mac) will tell you what the values you're dealing with as you code.
+The type alias syntax is concise too, much better than having to create classes.
-It's not a lot of extra thinking or code for a significant increase in the amount of information you have as you're writing
+It's not a lot of extra thinking or typing for a significant increase in the amount of information you have as you're writing
 or debugging a pipeline.

-These benefits don't just apply when you're using Apache Beam.
-The type information provides the same clarity when you're mapping, folding and so forth
-in normal Scala code.
+The custom parse function early in the pipeline provides a neat starting point to inject this type information
+and have it flow through the rest of our pipeline.

 Source code for this example can be found at https://github.com/brabster/beam-scala-types-example